 Researchers are fascinated with the effects of smartphones on our emotions and behavior.
 "It is quite shocking that on average, approaching one third of people’s waking hours are spent using them, with phones being used on average five times an hour, every waking hour," commented Dr. Richard House, a British psychologist.
-Most people's reaction is: "That's not me!"
+Some insist, "That's not me!"
 And while we hope this is true, one study revealed that people check their smartphones nearly twice as often as they think that they do.

 Meeting People Where They Are

-Through content on Facebook, Twitter, and Instagram as well as regular blog posts and web resources, God's Missionary Church aspires to flood people's lives with God-glorifying, gospel-centered content and thereby curb the fierce tide of ungodly cultural forces in today's digital media.
+Through content on Facebook, Twitter, and Instagram as well as regular blog posts and web resources, God's Missionary Church aspires to continue the vision of Straub and our forefathers to provide a flood of God-glorifying, gospel-centered content and thereby curb the fierce tide of ungodly cultural forces in today's digital media.
 This is not a replacement of the teaching ministry of the local church; rather, it is a supplement of and ministry to the local church.
-To preserve our identity, we must provide abundant answers to the abundant questions people are facing; otherwise, people will find their answers elsewhere.
+To preserve our identity, we must provide persuasive answers to the teeming questions people are facing; otherwise, people will find their answers elsewhere.
 This means mobilizing all of our forces for the cause of holiness.

 Our mission is to form spiritually vibrant people who think through what they believe and are grounded in Scripture and history.